-Other Sinks
+Other sinks

-Shrubs.
+Shrubs

-They were estimated following the methodological recommendations and using the default factors determined by the methodological tools.
-This component assumes a relationship of aerial biomass content for the types of natural forests present in the project area and related to the areas established for each year of intervention.
-The balances for this component are shown in Table 26.
+This reservoir was estimated following the methodological recommendations and using the default factors determined by the methodological tools.
+This component assumes a relationship between the aboveground biomass content for the types of natural forests present in the project area and the content related to the areas established for each year of intervention.
+The balances for this component are shown in Table 37.